 This development ties in with greater regulatory efforts to better assess how issuers take ESG aspects into account.
-In this context, it is worth noting that the Swiss stock exchange (SIX Swiss Exchange) has launched ESG indices - based on data from the Swiss sustainability-rating agency Inrate - for its equity and bond markets.
+In this context, it is worth noting that the Swiss stock exchange (SIX Swiss Exchange) has launched ESG indices - based on data from the Swiss sustainability rating agency Inrate - for its equity and bond markets.

 Furthermore, a 2022 revision of Swiss corporate law introduced new provisions on ESG reporting into Swiss law.
-These provisions notably require large Swiss companies and regulated financial institutions to publish a non-financial report annually, for the first time for the financial year 2023, to be published in 2024.
-This report will focus on information related to the company's business development, performance, position, and impact on environmental, social, employee, human rights and anti-corruption matters.
+These provisions notably require large Swiss companies and regulated financial institutions to publish a non-financial report annually, for the first time in 2024 for the financial year 2023.
+This report will focus on information related to the company's business development, performance, position, and impact on environmental, social, employee, human rights and anticorruption matters.